VLM-CAD: VLM-Optimized Collaborative Agent Design Workflow for Analog Circuit Sizing: VLM-CAD Agentic Workflow

+Despite excellent performance on object detection and general multimodal reasoning tasks, VLMs inherently struggle with spatial blindness in densely structured diagrams, often failing to correctly count intersections or map pixel-level geometric relationships to logical functional blocks, leading to topological hallucinations.
+To address this, we utilize a neuro-symbolic schematic parsing approach.
+Specifically, we employ Image2Net\footnote[1]{Image2Net was proposed by Yiren Pan (panyiren@hdu.edu.cn) and won the first prize of~\cite{edachallenge2024}.} to transform raw pixel data into an explicit symbolic representation, thereby anchoring the VLM's high-level reasoning in deterministic topological facts.

-\begin{itemize} \item \textbf{Component Detection:} We employ a finetuned YOLOv8-Pose model to identify the bounding boxes of components and predict the coordinates of terminal poses.
-We then align these coordinates with the nearest wire pixels to ensure accurate anchoring. \item \textbf{Corner Detection:} To effectively capture the wiring topology, we apply a combination of feature detection algorithms, including Harris, Shi-Tomasi, Oriented FAST and Rotated BRIEF, Scale-Invariant Feature Transform, and Binary Robust Invariant Scalable Keypoints, to maximize corner detection recall.
-We then employ Density-Based Spatial Clustering of Applications with Noise clustering to merge any duplicate detections. \item \textbf{Graph Construction:} Next, we create a connectivity graph by verifying pixel-level continuity between component pins and corners in the binarized schematic.
-We verify this using a hybrid approach: we employ efficient vectorized array slicing to validate orthogonal connections, and Bresenham's algorithm to trace diagonal paths.
-We then aggregate the validated segments to form graph edges, clustering all physically connected nodes into distinct electrical nets. \item \textbf{Annotated Schematic and JSON Description Generation:} Finally, we parse the resulting graph to map component ports to net identifiers, generating a JSON description of the schematic that includes its components and their connections.
+\begin{itemize}[leftmargin=*] \item \textbf{Component Detection:} We finetune a YOLOv8-Pose model on the train dataset from~\cite{edachallenge2024}, which contains 2268 noise-free circuit schematics, and employ it as the neural front-end to identify component bounding boxes and predict terminal pose coordinates.
+This neural layer handles the visual variety of schematic symbols, translating visual primitives into identifiable objects. \item \textbf{Corner Detection:} To capture the wiring topology, we apply deterministic feature detection algorithms followed by Density-Based Spatial Clustering of Applications with Noise clustering.
+By merging duplicate detections into precise geometric nodes, we mitigate the noise inherent in neural-only detection. \item \textbf{Graph Construction:} We transform pixel-level visual continuity into an explicit connectivity graph through a hybrid algorithm: vectorized array slicing validates orthogonal connections, while Bresenham's algorithm traces diagonal paths.
+By clustering physically connected nodes into distinct electrical nets, we provide a symbolic abstraction of the visual topology. \item \textbf{Annotated Schematic and JSON Description Generation:} Finally, we map the parsed graph to a structured symbolic JSON description.
+This description serves as a hallucination-free visual memory for the VLM, ensuring that the subsequent agentic design workflow is grounded in the ground-truth schematic structure.
 Additionally, we create an annotated schematic that color-codes the distinct electrical connections for verification. \end{itemize}

-We present the details of this phase in Fig.~\ref{fig:VLM-CAD}.A.
+We present the details of this phase in Figure~\ref{fig:VLM-CAD}.A.